LaphaeL12304/LaphaeL-aicmd/README.md

 1. Support multi-languages (currently only English and Simplified Chinese)
 2. Added `locales`file
+3. Move configurations to `~/.resources` file
+4. Project renamed to `LaphaeL-aicmd`
-3. Improved help text when entering `/help` in the program
+5. Improved help text when entering `/help` in the program
-4. Improved usage of poetry and nix (thanks to contributions from [DataEraserC](https://github.com/DataEraserC))
+6. Improved usage of poetry and nix (thanks to contributions from [DataEraserC](https://github.com/DataEraserC))

 > [!WARNING]
 >